slowernews/wisdom-tldr/README.md

 If you are anxious you are living in the future. <br>
 If you are at peace you are living in the present.' -- Lao Tzu*

+> *'Anxiety and depression are symptoms, not diseases.'*

 > *'I never think of the future.
 It comes soon enough.'*

 ===